Skip to Main Content

 What is a jumbo CD?

-A jumbo CD is like a regular CD but requires a higher minimum deposit, and in exchange, it can pay a higher interest rate.
+A jumbo CD is like a regular CD but requires a higher minimum deposit, and in exchange, it may pay a higher interest rate, but that isn’t always the case.
 Jumbo CDs usually require a deposit of at least $100,000, though some banks may require less.
 A bank may offer you a higher rate for depositing more money, and savvy shoppers should search for the best rate, whether it’s on a jumbo CD or on a regular CD.

 Jumbo CDs are typically available for savers with at least $95,000 or $100,000 to deposit.
 These accounts historically have provided a higher rate of return than traditional CDs.
 But in 2024, you should be able to find even higher APYs with much lower balance requirements.